As we approach the middle of May and through November Hurricane Season here in Mexico is upon us.

 4. What to Expect During A Storm

-The norm is fallen trees and flooding of low-lying and poor drainage areas and severe beach erosion.
+The norm is fallen trees flooding low-lying and poor drainage areas and severe beach erosion.

 Broken electrical wires will generally interrupt your power, internet, cell phone service, and water if you rely on electric pumps.

-Periods of outage can last for just a few hours or days depending on the severity of the storm and the damage it has caused.
-If you happen to live in any of the newer fraccionamiento (neighborhoods) as I do, all utilities are underground and it is rare to lose power for longer than momentarily to a few hours.
+Periods of outage can last for just a few hours or days, depending on the severity of the storm and the damage it has caused.
+If you happen to live in any of the newer fraccionamiento (neighborhoods), all utilities are underground, and it is rare to lose power for longer than a few hours.

 Areas with overhead electric supply are usually the hardest hit.
 The rule should be to plan for the worst and hope for the best.